jazhang1999/SysPerfAnalysis/README.md

 * We first obtained hardware data from Open Hardware Monitor ([https://openhardwaremonitor.org/]).
 This software will run on the computer I wanted to test, and makes the hardware statistics available through a rest API.
 For my computer, the statistics are exposed at `http://192.168.1.18:8085/data.json`.
 The code periodically does HTTP GET and stores the .json file.
 * To get top processes running (measured by CPU usage), I first wrote and tested out a PowerShell script that would be able to retrieve the top 20 processes running on the PC at the time.
 I then incorporated this into my python code to save the resulting output of that command into a .txt file
 * Since one data pull gets both of the above at pretty much the exact same time, I simply named the resulting .json file and the .txt file with the timestamp when the reading took place (predetermined)

+Note - I originally began this process of collection with psutil, a python library used for retrieving hardware data from the computer.
+This was eventually abandoned due to the fact that many of the modules I wanted to use were unavailable for my computer (limited linux and no Windows support being one of the bigger reasons why this was scrapped)

 # Step 2 - parseData.py
 Step two requires that we parse the data and put it into a .csv file to make it graphable (viewable)